MrRezoo/MrRezoo/README.md

 - 👯 I’m looking to collaborate on ...
 Best Developers :)
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Telegram Chanel Mr_Rezoo](https://t.me/MR_Rezoo)
+[Telegram => Mr_Rezoo](https://t.me/MR_Rezoo)
 - 😄 Pronouns: ...
-Some Thing
+Motivated
 - ⚡ Fun fact: ...
-I scream when I see an error
+Life may be hard, but you had the best of it from the beginning